JalmarazMartn/VsCodeStepScripts/README.md

 ### 0.0.15

 If there is no open editor with json step file, the extension will open it with a file dialog.

+### 0.0.16

+if in Opendocument step is not detailed the doc path, the extension will try to open it with the workspace root.
+So, you can only type "app.json" if the file is in the root of the workspace, avoiding to type all the path.
+This way you can re-use the steps json file in many workspaces.